“Where all think alike, no one thinks very much.”

 There are many examples of the effects of social proof in organizations, some almost as compelling as the lack of bystander interventions in stabbings.
 In some instances, social proof was used intentionally to obtain and exercise interpersonal influences; in others, social proof occurred almost accidentally, but still can help us understand what happened and why.
 The fraudulent transactions of OPM Leasing are a case in point.
 Some of OPM’s victims were among the leading banks and investment bankers in the United States.
 And though this fact inspires amazement, it also helps explain how such massive fraud could have persisted for so long and on such a scale.

-Like most executives, Goodman was Weissman were concerned about OPM’s corporate image, and they did several things to elevate their standing with outsiders.
+Like most executives, Goodman and Weissman were concerned about OPM’s corporate image, and they did several things to elevate their standing with outsiders.

 First they associated with elite, well-known corporations, correctly believing that by doing so, outsiders would see them as bigger and better than they actually were.
 In their first few years they hired Big Eight accounting firms, and, later, venerable investment banking houses (Goldman, Sachs) to arrange credit.
 They didn’t employ such firms merely to obtain improved service but simply to establish legitimacy in the marketplace.
 Whenever possible they exploited their elite associations … in meetings and correspondence with prospective lessees and lenders, Goodman was quick to mention OPM’s relationship with Goldman, Sachs and Lehman.